Ryanjlowe/Amazon-Pinpoint-POC/README.md

 Amazon Pinpoint is a multi-channel digital engagement service.
 It is a part of the Customer Engagement suite of services, enabling customers to send both transactional and promotional messages across email, SMS, push notification, voice, and custom channels.

+> This POC provides sample Pinpoint Endpoint data and sample Email Templates.
+These can be used to set up a fully functional Pinpoint instance.
+However, we recommend replacing the sample endpoint data with real customer end-user data, replacing the email templates with real customer templates, and replacing the Campaign and Journey use-cases with real use-cases.
+The samples can be used as a reference.
+>
+> The blockquote syntax will be used to denote places where real customer data should be provided.

 This repository assumes a base familiarity with the service and if you have not already done so it is recommended that you use the getting-started material below.

 ## Introduction to Amazon Pinpoint